IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

-# GUI
+## GUI

-This section briefly described ISONET graphic user interface (GUI).
+This section briefly described IsoNet graphic user interface (GUI).
 You can watch our [tutorial video](https://drive.google.com/drive/folders/1DXjIsz6-EiQm7mBMuMHHwdZErZ_bXAgp) for the details on how to use GUI.

 The GUI can be started by the following command: